 A key reason to have this procedure is to look for polyps.
 These are generally benign growths that develop in the colon.
 If left in place, some can develop cancerous cells.
 Removal of them is important.
 If you’ve already had polyps removed, your doctor may recommend an additional procedure more frequently than every 10 years to remove any additional developments.

-During this procedure, your doctor will insert a flexible tub into the rectum.
+During this procedure, your doctor will insert a flexible tube into the rectum.
 The tube has a very small camera on it that relays images back to your doctor.
 These images are very clear and can provide information about inflammation in the colon.
-In addition, the tube contains small tools that allows the doctor to remove small polyps or abnormal tissue from the area.
+In addition, the tube contains small tools that allow the doctor to remove small polyps or abnormal tissue from the area.
 This can then be used to determine if cancer or other concerns are present.

 You’ll be sedated for the colonoscopy.
-The procedure can be done as an outpatient procedure in a doctor’s office or other facility.
+The procedure can be done as an outpatient procedure in a doctor’s office or another facility.
 Though it does not cause pain, it can be uncomfortable.
 The sedation ensures you don’t feel anything.
 The procedure takes about 20 minutes to an hour to complete.
 Your doctor will likely talk to you after the procedure to tell you what was found, if anything.

 Colonoscopies should not be something you worry about or put off.
 They are not painful and only take a short amount of time to complete.
 If you are 50 or older, your doctor may recommend one during your annual physical exam.
 If you believe there is some concern, talk to a Brooklyn gastroenterologist at our Ocean Parkway or Cobble Hill office in Brooklyn, NY about your concerns and schedule a colonoscopy to learn more about the health and function of your colon.